JihongJu/ulauncher-1dictionary/README.md

 # Ulauncher 1Dictionary

 1Dictionary helps you access all your favourite dictionaries easily via Ulauncher.

+Key features:

+- Fuzzy search: No worries if you made a typo!
+- Configurable and extensible: Check the [custom dictionaries](https://github.com/JihongJu/ulauncher-1dictionary#custom-dictionaries) section to add your favourite online dictionar~~y~~ies.

 ## Usage